solotzg/tidb-engine-ext/doc/new-proxy.md

 4. An observer after snapshots are applied, which informs TiFlash to do a immediate persistence.
 5. An observer when a peer is destroyed.
 6. An observer for empty raft entry.
+   1. We can't ignore empty raft entry, otherwise can cause wait index timeout.
 7. An observer to fetch used/total size of storage.
+   1. TiFlash supports multi-disks, so we need to report correct storage information.

 The whole work can be divided into two parts:
 1. TiKV side